brian-carroll/elm-compiler/compiler/src/Generate/C/notes.md

 - C Builder
   - It's mainly for Expressions really, Nodes can be more low-tech
   - However could put an enum thing here
-  - make it about writing C strings from Haskell.
-No Elm specifics.
+  - ~~make it about writing C strings from Haskell.
+No Elm specifics.~~
-    - Elm stuff goes in C and Expression
+    - ~~Elm stuff goes in C and Expression~~
+  - Always going through C AST results in much fewer micro-decisions and is better type-checked so easier to debug.
+Make ExternalDeclarations and build those.

 # TODO 9 Nov 2019